DarkEntropy/darkentropy.github.io/content/posts/loot.md

 # Dark Entropy Loot System

-Dark Entropy uses a Loot Council system for loot distribution in the core raid.
+Dark Entropy uses a Loot Council system for loot distribution in the RAID-CORE group.

 - Loot will be distributed by the officers as seen fit.
 - Loot distribution will be based on a variety of factors including but not limited to: